ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 This week:

-find out how Ember Data has been repackaged in 3.11 📦, A tutorial to learn how to build an Ember Octane PWA from scratch 🐹,
+find out how Ember Data has been repackaged in 3.11 📦, a tutorial to learn how to build an Ember Octane PWA from scratch 🐹, see EmberJS powered **blogging** in action at DublinJS 🎥,

 ---